 Hyatt Place Nashville Downtown

-A new Downtown Hyatt Place has opened on Third Avenue in the heart of the city’s SoBro District.
+Downtown Hyatt Place has opened on 3rd Avenue in the heart of the city’s SoBro District.
 The 255-room, 13-story hotel includes 3,600 square feet of meeting space and a 175-space parking garage.
 The hotel’s lobby includes the Hyatt Place brand’s signature food and beverage options, including The Gallery, a 24-hour, full bar serving wine, beer, spirits, and coffee.

 The Inn at Fontanel: A Luxury Boutique Hotel